Art State of Mind

 Paul Klee, 1911.
 Wikimedia Commons (public domain).

-Paul Klee is considered one of the most important painters of the Modernism (1880-1950), as an artist who understands the new position of painting in an age of incredible change.
+Paul Klee is considered one of the most important painters of Modernism (1880-1950), as an artist who understood the new position of painting in an age of incredible change.

 Klee was one of the later members of Der Blaue Reiter group made up of Modernist artists such as Macke and Kandinsky.
 He was also a key member of the German Bauhaus Art College and movement, with their vastly influential and recognizable style of design using academic and scientific approaches to new and original art, in an age that was uncertain but artistically fruitful nevertheless.